-You can enjoy lentil nutrition pretty much year round.
+You can enjoy lentils pretty much year round.
 These seeds are very affordable, nutrient-dense, super versatile and you can store them packaged in your pantry or on your cupboard shelf for up to a year.

 Once you’ve tried my favorite red lentil soup recipe, however, I guarantee they won’t last that long.

-Red Lentils – perfect legumes for a 80:20 clean eating lifestyle
+Perfect legumes for an 80/20 clean eating lifestyle

 The most common kinds of lentils are brown, green and red lentils.
-For a lean jumpstart, my recommendation is to focus on red lentils.
+For a lean jumpstart, my recommendation is to focus on the red types.

 1 cup of red lentils contains a highly nutritious 230 calories.
 Though all lentils provide great health benefits, red lentils cook up more quickly and taste the nuttiest and sweetest – in my mind, at least!